[NPFX Ep. 8] 2020 Election Year Strategies for Nonprofit Advocacy

 Samantha: I’m really gonna kind of go with Joe on this one.
 I think it’s not just pay attention to the small things, but just pay attention.
 Just like anything else in your donors lives or your followers lives or the lives of those on whose behalf you work, an election is a big deal, and it’s going to impact people.
 So you need to be paying attention.
 You need to be looking for opportunities, and you just, you got to be ready to adjust and pivot when those things arise.

 Curtis: Thank you.
 Excellent takeaway advice from the panel.
 And that wraps up our conversation on 2020 Election Year Strategies for Nonprofit Advocacy.
 Thanks to the panel for sharing their insights and expertise.
 For any resources that were referenced in our discussion today, we will link to them in the show notes.
 If you liked this episode, please subscribe in Apple Podcasts, Spotify, Google Podcasts, or your favorite podcast app.
 And leave us a review.
-We also invite you to explore our growing library of whitepapers, infographics, and blog articles in the Learn section of the IPM website.
-That address is ipmadvancement.com/learn.
+We also invite you to explore our growing library of whitepapers, infographics, and blog articles in the Resources section of the IPM website.
+That address is ipmadvancement.com/resources.
 Thanks for listening, and we’ll see you next time.